Once you know the beekeeping words, the rest is easy

 abscond: when an entire colony abandons its hive

-absconding swarm: a swarm composed of an entire colony of bees that has abandoned its hive due to disease, predators, or a real or perceived threat
+absconding swarm: a swarm composed of an entire colony of bees that has abandoned its hive because of disease, predators, or another real or perceived threat

 acaricide: a chemical designed to kill arachnids such as mites.

 acid board (fume board): a hive cover designed to hold bee repellent.
-The saturated board is placed over honey supers to drive bees out of the supers before harvesting.
+A beekeeper places the saturated board atop the stack of honey supers to drive bees out of the supers before harvesting.

 acute exposure: a single exposure to a substance or a short-term exposure, usually lasting less than 24 hours.

 Africanized: refers to bees that are genetic descendants of the African subspecies Apis mellifera scutellata.
-They are known for aggressiveness, frequent swarming, and usurpation of other colonies.
+We know them from their aggressiveness, frequent swarming, and usurpation of other colonies.

 afterswarm: a secondary or tertiary swarm that issues after the first (primary) swarm of the season.
 These swarms are usually smaller than the primary swarm and may contain one or more virgin queens.